 - Not warm enough for high and exposed mountain conditions

-Not all trips require a 20-degree sleeping bag, and the Sea to Summit Spark Down Sleeping Bag – 30F is a lightweight option perfect for warmer fastpacking outings.
-With a 30-degree Fahrenheit rating, this bag is adequate for many mountain trips when you’re not planning on spending nights in frigid and exposed places.
-In fact, we chose it for a six-day traverse of Wyoming’s Wind River High Route and ended up too warm on a couple of the nights.
+Not all trips require a 20-degree Fahrenheit sleeping bag, and the Sea to Summit Spark Down Sleeping Bag – 30F is a lightweight option perfect for warmer fastpacking outings.
+With a 30F rating, this bag is adequate for many mountain trips when you’re not planning on spending nights in frigid and exposed places.
+In fact, we chose it for a 6-day late-summer traverse of Wyoming’s Wind River High Route and ended up too warm on a couple of the nights.
 We also used this bag for spring and fall desert trips when the days were perfect for travel and night temperatures dipped into the 30s.

 Weighing 17.1 ounces (484 grams), this lightweight bag compresses to 2.4 liters, making it small enough to fit into essentially any fastpack.
 The 9.3 ounces of 850+ fill down provides plenty of warmth for the weight.
-The down is treated with a PFAS-free hydrophobic treatment to help it maintain its loft even if the feathers get damp.
-We’ve spent many nights pairing this sleeping bag with a marginally breathable SOL Escape bivy, but we never felt like this bag got soggy.
+The down has a PFAS-free hydrophobic treatment to help it maintain its loft even if the feathers become damp.
+We’ve spent many nights pairing this sleeping bag with a marginally breathable SOL Escape bivy, and we never felt like this bag got soggy.

 The 10-denier outer fabric employs a PFAS-free DWR coating, and we found it to be plenty durable as long as we took care of it.
 The hood and neck area are lined with a draft collar to keep cold air out, and the hood cinches down tightly if you want to burrow as deeply in as possible.

 With a combination of horizontal and vertical baffles in different areas, this sleeping bag provides warmth where needed while also saving weight and construction costs.
-The vertical baffles around the core provide a high level of warmth, while the horizontal baffles around the leg area help save weight and cost less to construct, keeping the sleeping bag’s price reasonable.
+The vertical baffles around the core provide a high level of warmth, while the horizontal baffles around the leg area help save weight and reduce construction costs, keeping the sleeping bag’s price reasonable.

 This sleeping bag is available in several different temperature ratings.
 It also comes in a women’s version with extra insulation in areas, like the hips, where women tend to get colder.
-The women’s-specific bag weighs 584 grams, which is nearly 100 grams more than the men’s version.
-Our female tester tested the men’s version and found it warm enough for her needs.
-If you know you tend to sleep a little colder, you might consider getting the women’s-specific bag.
+The women-specific bag weighs 584 grams, which is nearly 100 grams more than the unisex version.
+Our female tester tested the unisex version and found it warm enough for her needs.
+If you know you tend to sleep a little colder, you might consider getting the women-specific bag.

 We include this sleeping bag in our Best Ultralight Backpacking Gear guide because of its versatility and lightweight performance.